Dealing with duplicates

 non-printing character, which is typically not used in text files.

-$ # based on first and third field
+# based on the first and third fields

 $ awk -F, '!seen[$1,$3]++' duplicates.txt